Links represented by phases of algebraic curves: Introduction

+The main new idea in this paper is a method and new view of knots and links as subsets of phases of complex algebraic plane curves.
+Thus, our results open a new way relating deformations of singularities to rearrangements of knots (or links).
+More precisely, it relates deformations of class of germs of complex algebraic plane curves diffeomorphisms to the rearrangement of links.
+Moreover, realizing links as phases of complex algebraic curves increases our understanding of the topology and geometry of 4-dimensional manifolds.
+Applications of these results on singularities and their deformations and other techniques will appear in a forthcoming paper in preparation.

-(Co)Amoebas are a very fascinating notions in mathematics where the first terminology has been introduced by I. M. Gelfand, M M. Kapranov and A. V. Zelevinsky in their book (see \cite{GKZ-94}) in 1994, and the second one by M. Passare and A. Tsikh in 2001.
-Amoebas (resp. coamoebas) have their spines, contours and tentacles (resp. spines, contours and extra-pieces), and they have many applications in real algebraic geometry, complex analysis, mirror symmetry and in several other areas (see \cite{M1-02}, \cite{M2-04}).
-Amoebas and coamoebas of algebraic hypersurfaces are naturally linked to the geometry of Newton polytopes, which can be seen in particular with the Viro patchworking principle (i.e., tropical localization) based on the combinatorics of subdivisions of convex lattice polytopes.
+(Co)Amoebas are a very fascinating notions in mathematics where the terminology of amoeba has been introduced by I. M. Gelfand, M M. Kapranov and A. V. Zelevinsky in their book (see \cite{GKZ-94}) in 1994, and the terminology of coamoeba has been introduced by M. Passare and A. Tsikh in 2001.
+Amoebas (resp. coamoebas) have their spines, contours and tentacles (resp. spines, contours and extra-pieces), and they have many applications in real algebraic geometry, complex analysis, mirror symmetry and in several other areas.
+Amoebas and coamoebas of algebraic hypersurfaces are naturally linked to the geometry and the combinatorics of their Newton polytopes.
+The last fact can be seen in particular with the Viro patchworking principle (i.e., tropical localization) based on the combinatorics of subdivisions of convex lattice polytopes.
+The amoeba $\mathscr{A}$ of an algebraic set $V=\{ f(z)=0 \}$ in the algebraic torus $(\mathbb{C}^*)^n$ is defined as the image of $V$ under the mapping $\Log : (z_1,\ldots , z_n)\mapsto (\log |z_1| ,\ldots , \log |z_n| )$.
+The coamoeba $co\mathscr{A}$ of an algebraic set $V=\{ f(z)=0\}$ in $(\mathbb{C}^*)^n$ is defined as its image under the argument mapping $\Arg : (z_1,\ldots ,z_n)\mapsto (e^{i\arg (z_1)},\ldots ,e^{i\arg (z_n)})$.
+For those unfamiliar with tropical geometry and, in particular, with the notions of (co)amoebas, the critical values, and the critical points of the logarithmic and the argument maps, we recall these notions in sections 2 and 3.